-SOURIAU PA&E's explosive metal bonding process creates high-strength, bi-metallic transitions that join dissimilar metals together at the molecular level.
+SOURIAU PA&E's explosive metal welding process creates high-strength, bi-metallic transitions that join dissimilar metals together at the molecular level.
 For the maritime industry, this means high-strength, critical parts can be manufactured incorporating stainless steel/aluminum bi-metallic transitions and welded directly to an aluminum structure without generating galvanic corrosion.
 Read more...More Product Announcements from SOURIAU PA&E

 Explosive cladding is a cold-welding process for similar or dissimilar metals and alloys that produces a strong metallurgical bond and small interface.
 TPL 's Explosive Barrel Cladding development program used recovered/recycled energetic materials to explosively clad Tantalum (Ta) and its alloys to the interior bore of gun barrels to extend their service tube life.
 In Government tests u...
 Read more...More Product Announcements from TPL, Inc.